AquaAuma/FishGlob_data/metadata_docs/README.md

 - Gear: removing one sampling gear
 - there is no sampling in 2012, 2018, 2019
 - PT-IBTS is surveyed annually, but missing 2012 data, and there is one year of data (2002) before the annual survey starts in 2005.
+- Taxa: the total number of taxa per year is low, likely not all taxa are included in this dataset